 - Adding the website to Google maps– Once you’ve submitted all the details through your Google account, you’ll be required to verify them.
 Once this is done, your site will start appearing in the local search queries.
 Then, this can also be done on Yahoo local and Bing local.

-- Your business name needs to be included in your title tags, description and throughout your website.
+- Your business name needs to be included in your title, description and throughout your website.

 - Your address and phone number needs to be included at the bottom of every page.

 - The name of your city and state needs to be included in your title tags, description, page headers and content.

 - Try and get free listings in as many local directories as possible.